 Lean Principles applied within Toyota’s Operation

 Lean principles aim to fulfil demand instantaneously, with perfect quality and no waste.
-Toyota itself is considered as the initiator of lean approach.
+Toyota itself is considered the initiator of the lean approach.

-The company developed a set of practices called Toyota Production System (TPS) and those set of practices have hugely shaped what we call ‘lean’ today (Slack, Chambers and Johnston, 2010).
+The company developed a set of practices called Toyota Production System (TPS) and those set of practices has hugely shaped what we call ‘lean’ today (Slack, Chambers and Johnston, 2010).

-To analyse the extent of lean principles have been applied to the operations of Toyota, two frameworks are considered in details –
+To analyse the extent to of lean principles have been applied to the operations of Toyota, two frameworks are considered in detail –